moutons/moutons.github.io/resume.md

 * Support Enterprise customers with their efforts to transform their businesses leveraging Chef products.
 * Take proactive ownership in identifying and recommending product improvements based on key data points.
+* Own and improve processes used whenever customers present issues.
 * Own issues presented to Support, issuing pull requests to product code when necessary to drive issues to a positive resolution.
-* Ensure a great customer experience at every opportunity, contributing to customer delight and enhancing the value of Chef's products and services.
+* Ensure a great customer experience at every opportunity, contributing to customer experience and enhancing the value of Chef's products and services.

 2016-2017 Kasasa - Senior Systems Administrator